 - What can I do to help you right now?

-- I can't imagine how you're feeling right now, but I want you to know I am here for you.
+- I can't imagine how you're feeling right now, but I want you to know I'm here for you.

 - I just heard about (name of deceased's) passing.
 Please know you and your family are in my heart, and if you need anything, I'm always here.

-- So profoundly sad at your loss.
-We are happy to help in any way possible.
+- So profoundly sad about your loss.
+We're happy to help in any way possible.

 - I know the death of (person who passed) was sudden and is still raw.
 I just wanted to text and let you know I love you.
 I'll check in with you in the next few days to see where we can help.

-You may not feel comfortable reaching out to the grieving person until a couple of days after the death of their loved one.
-Waiting a few days to extend condolences can give those in mourning time to process the reality of the loved one's passing, and allow them to get into a headspace where they can deal with incoming texts.
+You may not feel comfortable reaching out to the grieving person until a couple of days after their loved one's passing.
+Waiting a few days to extend condolences can give those in mourning time to process the reality of their loved one's death, and allow them to get into a headspace where they can deal with incoming texts.
 Remember to tailor your message to the relationship level you have with the person suffering a loss.
-If you are extremely close, a lengthy message might suffice.
-If you do not communicate with the person on a regular or a deep level, keep the message short and concise.
-In every case of offering condolences, keep the focus on the person suffering, never on your own sadness.
+If you don't talk with them on a regular basis or on a deep level, keep the message short and concise.

 - Do you need help with the memorial service?
 I can help.